McMasterNEUDOSE/Passive-Magnetic-Attitude-Control/README.md

 # Passive-Magnetic-Attitude-Control
 The physical data used for simulation can be found at : https://drive.google.com/drive/folders/194ralzQNBT4iwupcq72sTHUX19cXKTNB?usp=sharing

+For more information on the physics and some sample results, see: https://confluence.mcmasterneudose.ca/x/BAChAg

 #private contains matlab functions needed for the ode solvers to work, it needs to be there for the simulations to run properly

 #ECEF_basic_propagation.m is the main code that propagates the attitude, it also plots the pointing error, angular velocities and all modelled torques on the satellite